davidroeca/web-app-orchestration-talk/talk/talk.rst

     });

 .. note::
-    * Then realize the problem is with the NodeJS version
+    * The bug is happining at the method call to trimEnd
+    * Turns out that trimEnd is only supported in NodeJS 10 and above
     * You switch node versions, and start the API and it works!
     * I want you to keep this fix in mind as we continue with this talk, as Node versioning may not be the only issue that needs to fixed, which is